As a patient of Pratt Regional Medical Center,

 Respect the rights of other patients and the health care providers.

-Give correct and complete information about your illness, any past illnesses, current medications.
+Give correct and complete information about your illness, any past illnesses, and current medications.

 To inform care givers when pain is not relieved or treatment is not effective.